oluwaseunolusanya/tau-intro-selenium-py/README.md

 ## Repository Branching

-The `master` branch contains the code for the course's starting point.
+The `main` branch contains the code for the course's starting point.
-The project is basically empty in the `master` branch.
+The project is basically empty in the `main` branch.

-If you want to code along with the course, then create a branch for your work off the `master` branch.
+If you want to code along with the course, then create a branch for your work off the `main` branch.
 To create your own branch named `course/develop`, run:

-    > git checkout master
+    > git checkout main
     > git branch course/develop
     > git checkout course/develop